rk134/LenovoIdeapad3-EFI-OPENCORE/README.md

-# Lenovo IdeaPad 3 (14ARE05) Hackintosh based on Opencore 0.9.3
+# Lenovo IdeaPad 3 (14ARE05) Hackintosh based on Opencore 1.0.0
-## Currently tested on Big Sur, Monterey+ un-tested.
+## Currently tested on Ventura, anything above or below has not been tested.
 &nbsp;
 <h1 align="center">What's working?</h1>